OpenJetson/DeepStream-Yolo/MULTIPLE-INFERENCES.md

 ##

-* Edit num-detected-classes of each config_infer file according you classes in yolo.cfg
+* Edit num-detected-classes of each config_infer file according number of classes in each yolo.cfg
 ```
 num-detected-classes=80
 ```

+Basically, you need to make these modifications.

+To be continued..